 This is one of the easiest ways to avoid hygiene issues.
 I previously wrote about the importance of using a clean towel to wipe sweat off your face.
 If you want to avoid breakouts on your face, this is key.
 It’s also a good idea to place your towel on the mats before doing core work or stretching.
 This is good etiquette to keep things clean for the next person about to use the space.
 Plus, it creates a barrier between your skin and any fluids or bacteria on the surface of the mat.

-Cover any cuts or broken skin with a bandage
+Cover any cuts or broken skin

 Basically, other people don’t want to pick up your DNA and you don’t want germs getting in.
 I had a cut on the bottom of my big toe the first time I trained in Thailand.
 Every day before training I had to wrap my entire toe in strapping tape to keep the band-aid in place, but it was worth it to avoid infection.

-Keep sweaty clothing separate
+Keep sweaty clothes separate

 If you keep throwing sweaty clothing straight into your gym bag, but never wash your gym bag, it can accumulate a lot of bacteria.
 Instead, you could put your sweaty clothes into a plastic bag or smaller washable bag before throwing into your gym bag.